 We do full genetic panels.
 Most genetic conditions are recessive, which means that both parents must have the mutated gene for the puppies to be at risk of that condition.
 So we always test our parent dogs for these genetic diseases so that we never breed two carriers together.

 These include testing for bleeding disorders (Von Willebrands disease—vWd), genetic blindness (progressive retinal atrophy—PRCD-PRA, GR-PRA1, and GR-PRA2), genetic skin disorders (ichthyosis—ICH), spinal cord degenerative disease (degenerative myelopathy—DM), and a neurologic and seizure disorder (neonatal encephalopathy with seizures—NEWS).

 We test for a genetic mutation that may infer a very small amount of risk for chondrodystrophy, a disease that is very rare in our breed.
-It causes disc disease in breeds with short legs and long backs, but rarely causes disease in dogs with the same or similar structure to Goldendoodles.
+It is associated with disc disease in breeds with short legs and long backs, but we rarely see this disease in dogs with the same or similar structure to Goldendoodles.
 This test and our breeding practices informed by the test are described in detail here.

 Our parent dogs receive OFA cardiac evaluations to ensure they don't have heart disease.

 Patellar luxation, or dislocating knees, is a painful condition known to be in mini and toy poodles (but not standard poodles) and known to be passed from parents.
 Luxating patellas are correlated with the cranial cruciate ligament disease (CCLD), so this screening also heals reduce CCLD risk.
 We have an OFA veterinary exam on all of our dogs that have mini or toy poodles in their pedigree or are under 50 lbs.